FLASH SALES: discover new special offers every week!

 By sowing

-Multiplying valerian by sowing is therefore a simple operation, but you can also collect and transplant spontaneous seedlings when the seedlings have 5 or 6 leaves.
-Be aware that spontaneous seedlings rarely produce plants true to the parent plant; the colours are random.
+Multiplying valerian by sowing is therefore a simple operation, but you can also collect and transplant spontaneous seedlings when the young plants have 5 or 6 leaves.
+Be aware that spontaneous seedlings rarely produce plants true to the parent, as the colours are random.
 To successfully sow valerian seeds, read our tips above.

-Learn more in our tutorial: Valerian, Lilac of Spain: how to multiply it?
+Learn more in our tutorial: Valerian, Spanish Lilac: how to propagate it?

 By division